-Retirees' share of benefit-related
+Retirees' share of benefit-related costs

 Healthcare premium rates for members depend on the date of retirement and the years of service earned at retirement.
 Members who retired before January 1, 1998, are eligible for single coverage at no cost to the member.
 Members who retire after January 1, 1998, are eligible for single coverage provided they pay a portion of the premium equal to 5 percent for each year of service under 20 years.
 Eligible dependents receive coverage provided they pay 100 percent of the required dependent premium.
-Premiums for plan year 2018 and 2019 are based on actual premiums.
-Premiums after 2019 were projected based on the same healthcare cost trend rates applied to per capita claim costs but excluding the additional trend rate that estimates the impact of the Excise Tax.
+Premiums for plan year 2020 and 2021 are based on actual premiums.
+Premiums after 2021 were projected based on the same healthcare cost trend rates applied to per capita claim costs.